-When it comes to source control tools, there are three companies that dominate the market: GitHub, BitBucket and GitLab.
-To see a detailed comparison between these tools as well as their usage contexts, please refer to [Alexsoft, 2022a].
+When it comes to source control tools, there are three companies that dominate the market: GitHub, BitBucket, and GitLab.
+To see a detailed comparison between these tools and their usage contexts, please refer to Alexsoft (2022a).

 Popular Source Control Software